melikaarz/Machine-Learning-Deep-Learning-_-Aut/project4/README.md

 # Handwritten Character Recognition with CNN (EMNIST)

-This project demonstrates the implementation of a **Convolutional Neural Network (CNN)** for handwritten character recognition using the **EMNIST (Balanced) dataset**.
+This project was implemented based on the requirements described in Project_4.pdf This project demonstrates the implementation of a **Convolutional Neural Network (CNN)** for handwritten character recognition using the **EMNIST (Balanced) dataset**.